MilesCranmer/dockers/README.md

-# dockers
+# Dockerfiles
 Assortment of dockerfiles I use.
+Some of them may be otherwise hard to build, so the dockerfile may be useful.
-I remove them once the Dockerfile is integrated into the master branch.
+I remove a Dockerfile if it gets integrated into the master branch for the library itself.

-# List:
+I also have two incuded shell scripts (Linux and OS X) which automatically set up a X11 for some container, so you can launch a GUI from inside it and interact.

+# List of Docker containers:
 - spinmob: https://github.com/Spinmob/spinmob
 - cfitsio: https://heasarc.gsfc.nasa.gov/fitsio/fitsio.html
 - healpix: http://healpix.jpl.nasa.gov/
 - wcslib: http://www.atnf.csiro.au/people/mcalabre/WCS/

+To build any, run:

+    $ docker build -t <image name> -f <filename> .

+So, for healpix, this would be:

+    $ docker build -t healpix -f healpix .

+# GUI usage:

+Linux:
+    $ ./launch_gui_linux_docker.sh <image> <directory to link>

+Mac (a bit more developed):
+    $ ./launch_gui_mac_docker.sh <image> <directory to link> <starting command> <container name>

+Note that the Mac version requires Xquartz and socat installed.

+The default port for both is 8888.